pierregillon/angular.scaffolding/README.md

     npm install
     cd app
     bower install

+3 - Install typescript definitions

+    cd app
+    tsd install

-3 - Initialize your package.json and bower.json with the right project name, description and version.
+4 - Initialize your package.json and bower.json with the right project name, description and version.

     npm init
     cd app
     bower init

-4 - Initialize your eslint favourite syntax
+5 - Initialize your eslint favourite syntax

     eslint --init

-5 - Nothing more, you are ready to create your application.
+6 - Nothing more, you are ready to create your application.

 ##Overview of the TDD flow
 1 - Run the continuous test task